Digital-Preservation-Finland/dpres-siptools-research/README.rst

 Digital Preservation Packaging Service for Research
 ===================================================
-Service for creating SIP from research datasets.
+Service for creating submission information packages (SIP) from research datasets.
+The service reads dataset metadata from Metax metadata database and collects files from file servers, such as Ida.
+SIP creation workflow is implemented using `Luigi <https://luigi.readthedocs.io>`_ and workflow status is logged in `MongoDB <https://www.mongodb.com/>`_ database.

 Installation
 ------------